ajdavidson/fetch-ghibli/README.md

 ## :dart: About ##

-React project Fecthes remote data about Films from the Studio Ghibli public API.
+React project Fetches remote data about Films from the Studio Ghibli public API.
 Uses the Axios promise-based HTTP Client for node.js and the browser.
 Bootstrap styling including a react-bootstrap Modal that uses dynamic data.
 Handy page navigation using data and bootstrap.